michaelkeiluweit/dic_example/README.md

 $a = new A(B $b, C $c);
 ```
 But what happens if it is a new requirement that object B must have also a parameter during the initialization of the object?
-You have to go through the complete code basis and check if somewhere the object B was initiated and change that place.
+You have to go through the complete code and check if somewhere the object B was initiated and change that place.
-You also have to make sure,
-that you have the needed information for the new parameter at each place.
+You also have to make sure, that you have the needed information for the new parameter at each place.
 This becomes a mess in no time.

-Here comes the Dependency Injection Container in handy.
+The Dependency Injection Container comes in handy for automatically setting dependencies.

 By giving the type declaration in method signatures, the Dependency Injection Container (DI Container) knows exactly
 which object is meant to be injected.